geut/dat-workshop/README.md

 1. `$ git clone https://github.com/geut/dat-workshop.git`
 2. `npm install`

-(This way we are going to save installation time on the workshop and we will ready to start immediately.)
+(This way we are going to save installation time on the workshop and we will be ready to start immediately.)

 ## Running the workshop